maertsen/pyNotmuchFS/DESIGN.md

 ### Searching

-  - Searching is possible by creating a symlink in the backing directory with a valid Notmuch query as its target.
-Listing the contents of this folder in a mounted pyNotmuchFS directory returns the query results as a Maildir.
+  - Searching is possible by creating a file in the backing directory containing a valid Notmuch query as its content.
+Listing the contents of the folder corresponding to this file in a mounted pyNotmuchFS directory returns the query results as a Maildir.

 ### Tagging